 Eurofins is committed to supporting its clients’ objectives of ensuring that their products reach the best possible quality and safety levels in all markets in which they operate and supporting medical practitioners and patients with innovative diagnostic services.
 The Group intends to continue to develop and acquire the most comprehensive range of state-of-the-art analytical technologies as well as expand its geographical reach in order to support its clients’ increasingly stringent quality and safety standards and the expanding demands of regulatory authorities and healthcare practitioners around the world.

-In June 2018, Eurofins’ management raised once again its objectives for 2018, from annual revenues of EUR 3.7bn to EUR 3.8bn, and to EUR 4.3bn for 2019 and to 4.7bn for 2020.
+In October 2018, Eurofins’ management raised once again its objectives* - from annual revenues of EUR 4.3bn to EUR 4.6bn for 2019 and from EUR 4.7bn to EUR 5bn for 2020.
 Underlying trends remain positive across the Group’s businesses, and Eurofins’ management believes that the Group is on track to achieve its recently-upgraded mid-term objective of reaching EUR 4bn pro-forma revenues in 2018.
 Should this be achieved, Eurofins would have doubled in size once again in only 3 years.

 |Contact and Addresses|